coding-to-music/battlecode2021/README.md

 ```

 file: ssh-rsa
-7 lines long private key - a short paragraph - this is what you will paste into GitHub and Digitalocean
+- 7 lines long private key
+- a short paragraph
+- this is what you will paste into GitHub and Digitalocean
   e1f0vfsMPOANChLOUWbSJTtf4s4P2x6CAYCOQYcd “connors.tom@gmail.com”

 -----BEGIN RSA PRIVATE KEY-----
 really big long private key
 -----END RSA PRIVATE KEY-----

-Once you copy the key, sign into Github and goto “Settings->SSH and GPG Keys” and add and name the new key
+Once you copy the key,
+- sign into Github and
+- goto “Settings->SSH and GPG Keys” and
+- add and name of the new key

 <img width="800px" src="https://github.com/coding-to-music/battlecode2021/blob/main/Assets/ssh-keys-in-GitHub.png?raw=true" align="center" alt="Battlecode 2021 Image" />